On the multiplicity formula for discrete automorphic representations of disconnected tori: The Tate--Nakayama duality for hypercohomology

+In this part we explain the duality induced by the pairing~\eqref{TN-hyper-pairing}.
+Recall the long exact sequence

-In particular, a character of $H^{1}(F,T\xrightarrow{f} U)$ is continuous if and only if it is continuous on the image $i(U(F))$.
-According to Fact \ref{TN-LLCcompatibility}, the pairing (\ref{pairingv2}) is continuous on $i(U(F))$ indeed, giving us a map
+The hypercohomology group $H^{1}(F,T\xrightarrow{f} U)$ can be topologized in such a way that any character of $H^{1}(F,T\xrightarrow{f} U)$ is continuous if and only if it is continuous on $i(U(F))$.
+By Proposition~\ref{TN-LLCcompatibility}, the pairing~\eqref{TN-hyper-pairing} is continuous on $i(U(F))$ indeed, and hence induces the map

-In virtue of Proposition \ref{TN-LLCcompatibility}, the following diagram commutes:
+By virtue of Proposition~\ref{TN-LLCcompatibility}, the following diagram commutes: